-An aggregate of approximately 3,849,041 shares remain available for future option grants and other equity awards under the 1996 Stock Incentive Plan.
-See "Management--1996 Stock Incentive Plan."
+The Company will issue 163,546 shares of Class A Common Stock in connection with stock bonus awards made to the Company's employees pursuant to the 1996 Stock Incentive Plan.
+The Company has granted stock bonus awards under the 1996 Stock Incentive Plan to certain of its executive officers and employees for a total of 150,959 shares of Class A Common Stock, of which awards for 12,413 shares have lapsed in connection with the termination of the employee recipients.
+An aggregate of approximately 3,836,454 shares remain available for future option grants and other equity awards under the 1996 Stock Incentive Plan.
+See "Management -- 1996 Stock Incentive Plan."
+Shares granted or issuable upon exercise of options granted pursuant to the 1996 Stock Incentive Plan are "restricted" shares within the meaning of Rule 144.
 The Company intends to file a registration statement on Form S-8 under the 1933 Act to register all of the shares of Class A Common Stock reserved for issuance under the 1996 Stock Incentive Plan.
 Such registration statement is expected to be filed as soon as practicable and will become automatically effective upon filing.
 Shares issued under the 1996 Stock Incentive Plan after such registration statement is filed may thereafter be sold in the open market, subject to the Rule 144 volume limitations applicable to affiliates and any transfer restrictions imposed on the date of the grant.